-We plan for interviews to be largely virtual and encourage employers to provide us with the link to the virtual platform of their choosing.
+We will host virtual interviews on the dates listed below and encourage employers to provide us with the link to the virtual platform of their choosing.
 Please indicate below if you are unable to provide this link for any reason, and we would be happy to provide a Zoom link through Penn State Law.

 If you have a preference for in-person interaction with students, please indicate below that you would like a member of the CSO to contact you to discuss options for in-person interviews.

 INTERVIEW DATES REQUESTED

 - Spring 2023: Spring OCI February 6 – 17, 2023 (Virtual and In-Person)

 - Additional Dates through March 2023